kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 		a^0_1 & a^0_2 & a^0_3 & 0 & 0 & 0 \\
 		0 & 0 & 0 & a^0_1 & a^0_2 & a^0_3
 	}
-\right].
+\right]
 $$
+(see equation (3)).

-Finally, the bias gradients of layer 1 are very similar to the weight gradients of layer 1, i.e.
+Finally, the computation of the bias gradients of layer 1 is very similar to the one of the weight gradients of layer 1, i.e.
 $$
 \frac{\partial L}{\partial \textbf{b}^1} =
 \frac{\partial L}{\partial \textbf{a}^2}